nordcraftengine/documentation/docs/07-get-started/02-create-a-project/index.md

 1. **Select organization**: The organization is pre-selected based on your account settings
 2. **Choose visibility**: Decide who should be able to see your app and select **public** or **private**
 3. **Choose a template**:
-   - Built-in templates: Choose from official Nordcraft templates
+   - Basic: Choose from official Nordcraft starter templates
+   - Nordcraft: Start from the Nordcraft website, blog or documentation sites
-   - Community template: Pick from community-contributed templates
+   - Community template: Pick from community-made templates

-After selecting the template, the Nordcraft editor will open for you to start working.
+When you select a template, the Nordcraft editor will open for you to start working.

 ## Create a package

 ![The create package dialog.
 Choose an organization, enter a name and package ID.|16/9](create-a-package.webp 'Create package')

 1. **Choose organization**: The organization is pre-selected based on your account settings
-2. **Select an emoji**: Choose an emoji to represent your package
-3. **Enter name**: Type in the desired name for your package
+2. **Enter name**: Choose a name for your package
-4. **Edit package ID**: The package ID is automatically generated based on the package name, but you can edit it as needed
+3. **Edit package ID**: The package ID is automatically generated based on the package name, but you can edit it as needed

-After confirming the details, the package will be created and the Nordcraft editor will open for you to start working.
+Click `Create package` to open the Nordcraft editor and start building.

 For more detailed instructions on packages, see the [creating and launching packages](/packages/creating-and-launching) guide.